HubSpot/hubspot-cli/packages/serverless-dev-runtime/README.md

-# @hubspot/local-serverless-server
+# @hubspot/serverless-dev-runtime

-A server to test CMS serverless functions locally.
+A serverless function development runtime that can be used to test CMS serverless functions.
+This is intended for use with the [CMS CLI](https://developers.hubspot.com/docs/cms/developer-reference/local-development-cms-cli).

 ## Getting started